saehun/cmdconfig/README.md

 ## Typescript
-This package is written in typescript, generating output type from schema is not supported yet (working).
+This package is written in typescript, generating output type from schema is not supported yet (work in progress).

 ### Example
 ``` typescript